NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 or of unusual punched holes.
 They should be cancelled and clearly marked ‘not for reproduction’.
 When the entry spaces on the form must register with those on an existing form, a specimen of the latter should always be provided.
-Samples will often prevent the ambiguity in instructions due to misreading of terms such as those men- tioned above.
+Samples will often prevent the ambiguity in instructions due to misreading of terms such as those mentioned above.
 When forms are to be used in conjunction with mechanical posting it is of great assistance to the printer if the ‘copy’ is accompanied by an actual ‘print’ from the machine to show column widths etc.